ZhiWei-Ou/nvim-config/README.md

 -   A **[Nerd Font](https://www.nerdfonts.com/font-downloads)** (e.g., FiraCode Nerd Font) installed and configured in your terminal.
 -   A C compiler for `nvim-treesitter`.
 -   `ripgrep` for Telescope's live grep functionality.
+-   `tree-sitter` CLI for managing Treesitter parsers (optional but recommended).

 ## 📦 Installation